samisnotinsane/arq-teleop-robot/README.md

 # Touch it, move it, feel it; enhanced object understanding through robot action
-A simulation environment in gazebo equipped for testing data gathering software which is intended for use on a UR5 arm affixed with an Allegro hand end effector
+A simulation environment in gazebo equipped for testing data-gathering software which is intended for use on a UR5 arm affixed with an Allegro hand end-effector.

 ### Features

-An interface to control a simulated robotic arm and multi-digit anthropomorphic robotic hand.
+An interface to control a UR5 arm.

 An interface to a simulated RGB-D camera through which images taken from within the simulation environment can be saved.